Top 15 (Essential) Things To Do After Installing WordPress – Must Read!

 12. Set Up an Automatic Backup Policy

 To keep your site’s data safe, it’s imperative that you set up some kind of automatic backup policy.

 If you’re using high-quality managed WordPress hosting, your hosting company are probably already doing this for you, and you can skip this section.
 But if you’re using budget shared hosting it’s unlikely your hosting company have any kind of meaningful backup policy in place.

 To fix that, you can use a WordPress backup plugin.
 Two good options are:

 - VaultPress — paid, but super simple and hands-off.
-Our tutorial.

 - UpdraftPlus — free and still pretty hands-off once you get past the setup process.

 Beyond a backup plugin, there are also several other plugins that all WordPress sites need.

 First off, to install a plugin, you can go to Plugins → Add New.
 We also have an entire guide on how to install WordPress plugins if you want a little extra help.

 - Yoast SEO — free — helps you to improve your SEO and rank higher in Google.